 Click the play button, wait a few seconds and start listening to this Podcast.

-Michael Manely has practised divorce and family law for more than 24 years, providing a wide range of services throughout the United States, the U.S Supreme Court and in foreign national jurisdictions.
-The Manely Firm, is a progressive practice with a reputation for winning difficult, controversial, and high profile cases, and successfully representing thousands of mothers and fathers in state, federal and international divorce, custody and child support cases.
-Mr. Manely is one of a handful of family law attorneys to ever argue a case before the U.S. Supreme Court and the only one practising in the Southeastern United States to win a unanimous decision from the Supreme Court of the United States.
+Michael Manely has practiced divorce and family law for more than 24 years, providing a wide range of services throughout the United States, the U.S Supreme Court and in foreign national jurisdictions.
+The Manely Firm is a progressive practice with a reputation for winning difficult, controversial, and high profile cases, and successfully representing thousands of mothers and fathers in state, federal and international divorce, custody and child support cases.
+Mr. Manely is one of a handful of family law attorneys to ever argue a case before the U.S. Supreme Court and the only one practicing in the Southeastern United States to win a unanimous decision from the Supreme Court of the United States.

 Family Lawyer Magazine:

 Tell us a little bit about the high profile case Chafin v.
 Chafin, how you got involved in it and what the outcome of it was.

 A large part of our practice is Hague work, and by that, I mean the International Child Custody Abduction Treaty, of which there are presently 89 signatories in the world.
 Family lawyers who are perhaps not familiar with the international arena should think of it from the standpoint of the UCCJEA, Uniform Child Custody Jurisdiction and Enforcement Act.
 The Hague is intended to be a jurisdictional treaty, not a custodial treaty.
 It’s become about 100% of the work that I personally do within the firm for about 12 years or so now.